libscie/cards-against-science/README.md

 # Cards against science

 Scientists need to have some fun every now and then.
 Take a jab at science with this game and have a good time with your colleagues (but don't you ever party with non-sciencey people?).
+See [here](https://cardsagainsthumanity.com/) what Cards against humanity actually is (if you don't know already).

 Liberate Science deviates from the usual CC 0 rights waiver because Cards Against Humanity is licensed CC BY NC SA (we only upgrade the 2.0 to 4.0).